LoRa Modulation for Split Learning: Introduction

 \section{Introduction}

-Split learning (SL) is a distributed machine learning technique that is suited for devices with limited computation capabilities \cite{vep18_2}.
+Split learning (SL) is a distributed machine learning technique that is suited for devices with limited computation capabilities \cite{gup18,vep18_2}.
 The sequential learning model, usually a neural network, is split between two (or more) devices.
-Since the data is processed at each device and only the intermediate computations are shared among devices, SL is a privacy-preserving technique.
-Although there are many approaches to split the model \cite{vep18}, the most relevant trade-off in SL is at which location the split takes place: allocating less computations to one device, leaves most of the task to the other one.
+Although there are many approaches to split the model \cite{vep18}, the most relevant trade-off in SL is at which location the split takes place: allocating less computations to one device, leaves most of the computational burden to the other one.

 Splitting the network between several devices requires the implementation of a communication protocol between them, both during training and inference.
 In \cite{sin19} the authors study the communication efficiency in terms of the number of trainable parameters and the number of clients.
-For resource-constrained devices, in \cite{cho21} an alternative architecture is proposed that reduces the communication and computing cost during training.
+For resource-constrained devices, in \cite{cho21} an alternative architecture is proposed to reduce the communication and computing cost during training, while in \cite{che21} the number of updates is limited and the data quantized.
 Focusing on the resource allocation, the devices in \cite{Wu23} are clustered to speed up convergence and reduce the communication cost.
-Nonetheless, there is no literature devoted to the design of the physical layer for SL, this is, the waveform and multiple access scheme.
+Despite the notorious interest in distributed learning frameworks, particularly in federated learning, SL has not received that much attention in the context of task-oriented communications \cite{sahin22, Gunduz23}.
+In \cite{bou19} a deep joint source-channel code is proposed for wireless image transmission.
+The neural network is split and trained to map the image pixel values to the complex-valued channel input symbols.
+However, there is no literature devoted to the design of the physical layer for SL, this is, specific waveforms and multiple access schemes to deploy a neural network over wireless communications.